Where you can go on holiday | Check FCDO updates before you travelFind out more

 Remember: you can apply to renew your passport at any time, regardless of its expiry date.
 However, as of September 2018, any unexpired time on your previous passport will be lost due to a policy change from the Passport Office.
 Previously, you could carry up to nine months over.

 For non-EU travel, Brexit will have little effect.
-For travel to EU and EEA countries after Brexit, you will now need a minimum of six months left on your passport on the day you return to the UK.
-Previously, your passport only needed to be valid for the duration of your stay in the EU.
+For travel to EU and EEA countries after Brexit, you will need a minimum of three months left on your passport from the day after you plan to leave the EU/EAA.
+Previously, your passport only needed to be valid for the duration of your stay.

 In addition, your passport must be less than ten years old to travel to the EU.
-That means any passports with carried-over months will need up to fifteen months’ validity (that’s the regular six months, plus any you’ve carried over from a previous renewal).
-In short, according to the Home Office, your passport should not be older than nine years and six months on the date you leave the UK (to account for the six-month validity requirement).
+That means any passports with carried-over months will not be valid after the ten year mark, and you should not travel on the extra months.
 The exception to this is Ireland, where passport validity rules will not change.
 You can check if your passport will be valid for travel to Europe on the Home Office website.

 Note that passports that still carry the European Union wording will be valid until they expire.

 1. A standard ten-year passport application.
 It costs £75.50 for an adult (£49 for a child) online.
 A paper form costs £85 (£58.50).
 It’s up to you to submit the forms and paperwork correctly; any omissions will delay the application.
 You may find using the online forms quicker and easier.